adarsh-k-tiwari/adarsh-k-tiwari/README.md

   </a>
 </h1>

-<h3>I'm most at ease in the strange, strange world that exists between design and development—where it's the most exciting, innovative, and boundary-breaking work takes place.
-I'm 21 year old Self-taught ML Engineer.</h3>
+<h2>I'm most at ease in the strange, strange world that exists between design and development—where it's the most exciting, innovative, and boundary-breaking work takes place. </h2>

 <h2 align="center">👨‍💻 Repositories 👨‍💻</h2>